nokola/rustycan/README.md

  - easy to adding controls to GUIs.
 Easy layout using intuitive algorithm from [morphorm](https://github.com/vizia/morphorm)
  - support the "hard" scenarios like accessibility and designer preview/hot reload
  - keeping high performance, both at runtime and developer design time
+ - support for native or non-native UIs

-Rustycan is not locked to a specific renderer - as in, you can use the same UI code with Egui, HTML (and potentially more) renderers, which does not lock you in to a specific GUI rendering framework.
+Rustycan is not locked to a specific GUI renderering framework.
+You can use the same UI code with Egui, HTML, and potentially more renderers.
 This allows easy sharing of UI code between different people or switching to a different renderer in case of need (e.g. better accessibility or theming support).

+Rustycan adds high-quality layout to even to immediate mode UI frameworks where layout has historically been hard.

 Reasons not to use Rustycan:
-- it's not ready yet
+- it's not ready yet.
+Unproved and single developer at the moment
 - you are happy with your current UI and see no need to switch
 - no support for your specific scenario (please contribute or open issue if so!)
+- performance is not what you expected (please open issue and/or contribute, I take performance seriously)

 # Goals